rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 In this case the "Hello React Children" would be used as children in the Header component and thus render in the `<h1>` tag.
 That's a powerful way to nest React components into each other, because the children property is always accessible in the props of a component.

-{{% chapter_header "React's Context" "react-context" %}}
+{{% chapter_header "React's Context API" "react-context-api" %}}

-React's context is not highly advertised.
+React's context API is not highly advertised.
 It is even discouraged to use it.
 The team behind React keeps it open if the API of the context in React changes in the future.

 Nevertheless, the context in React is a powerful feature.
 Do you remember the last time when you had to pass props several components down your component tree?
-In plain React, you can be confronted often with this issue.
+In plain React, you can be confronted often with this issue which is called "prop drilling".

 {{< highlight javascript >}}
           +----------------+